pandalone/pandalone/doc/reference.rst

 API reference
 #############

-These modules that are considered more complete:
+These are the modules in maturity order:

 .. currentmodule:: pandalone
 .. autosummary::